Epilepsy & Seizures

 Similar, to convulsive status epilepticus, benzodiazepines are often recommended for initial treatment of most forms of nonconvulsive status epilepticus, including focal status epilepticus with impaired awareness and nonconvulsive status epilepticus in critically ill patients.
-Second-line agents may include nonsedating intravenous antiseizure medications such valproic acid, fosphenytoin, phenytoin, topiramate, levetiracetam, and lacosamide (41; 29).
+Second-line agents may include nonsedating intravenous antiseizure medications such valproic acid, fosphenytoin, phenytoin, topiramate, levetiracetam, and lacosamide (49; 36).
+Although fosphenytoin and valproate have traditionally been the most commonly used agents, newer drugs such as levetiracetam and lacosamide have gained increasing favor in more recent years given their similar efficacy and more favorable side effect profiles (10; 59).
+Frequently, more than one antiseizure medication may be required, in which case combining various mechanisms of action is frequently recommended; however, evidence for improved efficacy is lacking.
+When intravenous medications are unavailable or are contraindicated, enteral options, usually administered crushed through a nasogastric tube, have been reported to be effective in some cases (07; 46).
 Because there are few or no clinical findings, treatment response is assessed by cEEG monitoring.
-Treatment should be advanced until improvement is seen in the EEG and/or the clinical condition of the patient.
+Treatment should be advanced until improvement is seen in the EEG or the clinical condition of the patient.
 Correcting metabolic abnormalities or treating systemic infection may also improve nonconvulsive status epilepticus in some critically ill patients.
 In patients who fail to respond to the first nonsedating antiseizure medication, often a second nonsedating antiseizure medication is recommended.

 Continuous EEG is increasingly used in critically ill patients with altered mental status to screen for nonconvulsive status epilepticus and nonconvulsive seizure though there is limited evidence that this test leads to improved outcomes.
-A retrospective cross-sectional study conducted to analyze cost-effectiveness and outcome of cEEG monitoring showed that the use of cEEG in the intensive care unit was associated with decreased in-hospital mortality in mechanically-ventilated patients, without adding cost to the hospital stay compared to routine EEG (47).
-Novel risk prediction scores based on clinical and EEG findings may help optimize patient selection and duration of monitoring to improve cost-effectiveness (54; 55).
+A retrospective cross-sectional study conducted to analyze cost-effectiveness and outcome of cEEG monitoring showed that the use of cEEG in the intensive care unit was associated with decreased in-hospital mortality in mechanically ventilated patients, without adding cost to the hospital stay compared to routine EEG (55).
+Novel risk prediction scores based on clinical and EEG findings may help optimize patient selection and duration of monitoring to improve cost-effectiveness (65; 66).

-For the most refractory of cases, novel approaches with immunotherapy, steroids, ketamine, ketogenic diet, and even targeted surgery can be considered (50).
+For the most refractory of cases, novel approaches with immunotherapy, steroids, ketamine, ketogenic diet, neurostimulation, and even targeted surgery can be considered (61; 20).

 Jonathan M Gursky MD